mokshverma-dev/Analytical-study-of-Relation-between-Employee-Engagement-and-Satisfaction/README.md

-#
-Employee engagement and satisfaction relation with employer investment in training

 # Hi, I'm Moksh Verma! 👋

-# ML Project : "Analytical Study of relation between Employee Engagement and Satisfaction"
+# ML Project : "Analytical Study of relationship between Employee Engagement and Satisfaction"

 ### ~ Employee engagement and satisfaction relation with employer investment in training.